Is it worth doing a master’s or PhD?

 Unless you're hoping to go into a research-focused career like academia, a PhD won't be required for most jobs.

-Granted, it will help you stand out if you have a doctorate – but arguably not enough to make up for the lack of full-time work experience you'd have compared to other people your age who started graduate jobs straight after their undergraduate or master's degree.
+Granted, it will help you stand out if you have a doctorate.
+However, it might not be enough to make up for the lack of full-time work experience you'd have compared to other people your age who started graduate jobs straight after their undergraduate or master's degree.

 Academic jobs are very competitive